rootedus3r/AxiomR/README.md

 >[!IMPORTANT]
 > You will need to supervise your device before using this tool.
 You can do it with [this guide by lunginspector.](https://gist.github.com/lunginspector/cfd1e1f1cd450ec4dcf99e311684b9ab)

+>[!IMPORTANT]
+> You have to download and install additional files from Github or using main utility.

 >[!WARNING]
 > By using this tool, you agree that I (rooted~us3r) will not be held responsible if any unexpected outcomes occur by using this tool.
 Use at your own risk.